maxim-puchkov/SDN-Routing/README.md

 &nbsp;
 # Preset Networks

 **TestNet** includes four preset networks.
 The name of a preset describes its relative size.
-Most presets were reconstructed from familiar examples to demonstrate the correctness of the routing algortihm.
+Most presets were reconstructed from familiar examples to demonstrate the correctness of the routing algorithm.
 If your input is invalid, the default network is selected.

 1. **Baby** – very small network with 3 switches and 3 links _[(network diagram)](https://csil-git1.cs.surrey.sfu.ca/471-project-6/sdn-routing/blob/master/docs/diagrams/1-Baby-Diagram.png)_.
 1. **Tiny** _(default)_ – simple network with 4 switches and 5 links in-between them _[(network diagram)](https://csil-git1.cs.surrey.sfu.ca/471-project-6/sdn-routing/blob/master/docs/diagrams/2-Tiny-Diagram.png)_.